-• the section called "/etc/services, /etc/inetd.conf, and /etc/xinetd.d".

-- the section called "The Mover encryption key files". - the section called "/var/hpss/etc files required for remote Mover". - the section called "System configuration parameters on Linux".
+- /etc/services, /etc/inetd.conf, and /etc/xinetd.d.
+(RHEL 7)

+- systemd.
+(RHEL 8+)

+- The Mover encryption key files.

+- /var/hpss/etc files required for remote Mover.

+- System configuration parameters on Linux.

-The Mover also responds to an environment variable, MVR\CLIENT\TIMEOUT.
+The Mover also responds to an environment variable, MVR_CLIENT_TIMEOUT.
 This environment variable may be set in /var/hpss/etc/env.conf on each remote Mover system.
 It represents the amount of time, in seconds, that the Mover will wait for messages from clients before timing out.
 The default timeout value of 60 minutes should be used in most circumstances.
 This should give plenty of time for an average tape drive to write the default maximum size aggregate.

 If the max aggregate size is increased in the migration policy, this timeout may need to increase.
 The suggested value is about 133% of the time it takes to write that aggregate to tape.
-For example, a max aggregate size of 1TB with a transfer rate of 250MB/s should be set to 4000 (the duration of the transfer) \ (4/3), for a resulting timeout of 5333 seconds.
+For example, a max aggregate size of 1TB with a transfer rate of 250MB/s should be set to 4000 (the duration of the transfer) (4/3), for a resulting timeout of 5333 seconds.